 The twist that Penguin was the one who hired her... except Penguin was terrified when he heard she was coming.
 There's no indication this is fake fear, but when he hears she's coming to Gotham, he gets as far away from Gotham as he can when he first hears about it.
 It's just a poorly done plot twist for the sake of a poorly done plot twist.

-Superman Unchained #3: General Lane dressed down Superman, telling his real issue with Superman is not that he's an alien or that he's that powerful and accountable to no one; but that Superman is a coward for not engaging despots and warlords around the world, choosing to save lives in highly visible incidents for the ego boost.
-Setting aside the fact that Gen. Lane is clearly projecting (as if a US Army general doesn't understand the Geo-political hornets' nest those kinds of actions would stir up), and the fact this highlights the issue of bringing real-world politics in such a fantastic setting.
-The real wallbanger here is that standing behind Lane during that entire scene is Wraith, a government-controlled metahuman who is not only (apparently) more powerful than Superman, but has been the government's ace-in-the-hole since 1938.
+Superman Unchained #3: General Lane dresses down Superman, telling him that his real issue with Superman is not that he's an alien or that he's too powerful and accountable to no one; but that Superman is a coward for not engaging despots and warlords around the world, choosing to save lives in highly visible incidents for the ego boost.
+Setting aside the fact that General Lane is clearly projecting (as if a US Army general doesn't understand the Geo-political hornets' nest those kinds of actions would stir up), and the fact that this highlights the issue of bringing real-world politics into such a fantastic setting, the real wallbanger here is that standing behind Lane during that entire scene is Wraith, a government-controlled metahuman who is not only (apparently) more powerful than Superman, but has been the government's ace-in-the-hole since 1938.
 So...
-Gen. Lane just chewed out Superman for not engaging global threats, but the US Government apparently never considered using Wraith to take down Imperial Japan or Nazi Germany or the Viet Cong or Osama Bin Laden - all legitimate wartime targets?
+General Lane just chewed out Superman for not engaging global threats, but the US Government apparently never considered using Wraith to take down Imperial Japan, Nazi Germany, the Viet Cong or Osama Bin Laden - all legitimate wartime targets?
 They just sat on this living superweapon for seven decades?

 Oh, and they imply that America only dropped one atomic bomb on Japan during World War II: Nagasaki was actually Wraith's doing.